-In this section, we dissect the data set further to find out whether the inherent clustering structure of Internet hosts contribute to the errors in the Euclidean embedding - in particular, what kind of nodes are likely to contribute to the higher degree of TIVs, and whether increasing the dimension of the embedding helps improve the embedding performance.
+In this section, we dissect the data set further to find out whether the inherent clustering structure of Internet hosts contributes to the errors in the Euclidean embedding-in particular, what kinds of nodes are likely to contribute to the higher degree of TIVs, and whether increasing the dimension of the embedding helps improve the embedding performance.

-The hosts in the Internet are clustered due to many factors such as geographical location, network topology and routing policies.
-This clustering causes many hosts to have short distances among themselves, while far longer distances to other hosts.
+The hosts in the Internet are clustered due to many factors such as geographical location, network topology, and routing policies.
+This clustering causes many hosts to have short distances among themselves and far longer distances to other hosts.
 To investigate the effect of host clustering on embedding accuracy, we first identify clusters within the network distances.
-For this, we apply the spectral clustering algorithm [18] to the King462 data set with the outliers6 removed.
-In this experiment, 28 nodes out of 462 are removed.
-The algorithm7 obtains four clusters for the King462 data set.
-We use a gray scale plot to show the existence of the clusters in the King462 data set with the outliers for the King462 data set.
+For this, we apply the spectral clustering algorithm [14] to the